01 FEBRUARY 2020

 3. from publicly available sources of information;

-4. from service-providers who manage the services we provide to you (for example, our ticketing agency); and
+4. from service-providers who manage the services we provide to you; and

 5. from our own records.